oven-sh/bun/README.md

 - register loaders using `builder.onLoad()`
 - register resolvers using `builder.onResolve()`

+Internally, Bun's transpiler automatically turns `plugin()` calls into separate files (at most 1 per file).
+This lets loaders activate before the rest of your application runs with zero configuration.

 #### `builder.onLoad({ filter, namespace?: "optional-namespace" }, callback)`

 `builder.onLoad()` registers a loader for a matching `filter` RegExp and `namespace` string.